HomerKH19/MM1-Updates/README.md

 # MM1-Updates

-MM/1 Software and Hardware Updates and Notes
+MM/1 Hardware & Software Updates and Notes.

-First of All, A big Thank You goes out to Paul Ward, from IMS, Inc. and Kevin Darling for Designing the MM/1 System.
+10/25/2023

-Update 10/23/2023
+First of All, A big Thank You goes out to Paul Ward, from IMS, Inc. and Kevin Darling for Designing the MM/1 System in the early 90's.

 I hope to soon get my MM/1 up and running with newer technology.